daltonmatos/kk2-firmware/Readme.txt

 - The KK2 LED will flash rapidly for a few seconds after arming if the Low Voltage Alarm value is set too low.
 - Serious RX signal problems will be logged to EEPROM and displayed when disarmed or after a reboot.
 Read more about this feature below.
 - Adjustable sensor settings (i.e. LP filter, gyro rate and ACC range).
-- The sensor reading and self leveling code was borrowed from Steveis' latest firmware.
+- The sensor reading and self leveling code was borrowed from Steveis.
 This includes his improved 8.32 maths library and self-adjusting magic number code.
 Thanks Steveis :)

 See the whatsnew.txt document to learn what has changed since the previous version.
 See the tips.txt document for a few tips and tricks regarding setup, tuning and crash investigation.